VLP: A Survey on Vision-Language Pre-training: Downstream Tasks

-\paragraph{Visual Question Answering (VQA).} Giving a visual input (image or video), VQA represents the task of correctly providing an answer to a question.
-It is usually regarded as a classification task where the model predicts the most suitable answer from a pool of choices. \paragraph{Visual Reasoning and Compositional Question Answering (GQA).} GQA is an upgraded version of VQA and aims to advance research on the visual reasoning of natural scenes \cite{hudson2019gqa}.
+\paragraph{Visual Question Answering (VQA)~\cite{antol2015vqa,wu2017visual,kafle2017visual,kafle2017analysis}}.
+Giving a visual input (image or video), VQA represents the task of correctly providing an answer to a question.
+It is usually regarded as a classification task where the model predicts the most suitable answer from a pool of choices.
+To obtain accurate performance, it is important to infer logical entailments from images (or videos) based on the question posed.

+\paragraph{Visual Reasoning and Compositional Question Answering (GQA)~\cite{hudson2019gqa,geng20192nd,bitton2021automatic}}.
+GQA is an upgraded version of VQA and aims to advance research on the visual reasoning of natural scenes.
 The images, questions, and answers in its dataset have matching semantic representations.
 The advantage of this structured representation is that the distribution of answers can be more uniform, and we can analyze the model's performance from more dimensions.
+Compared with the single evaluation metric (e.g., accuracy) of traditional VQA, GQA includes multi-dimensional evaluation metrics: consistency, validity, plausibility, distribution, and grounding.

-\paragraph{Video-Language Inference (VLI).} Given a video clip with aligned subtitles as a premise, paired with a natural language hypothesis based on the video content, a model needs to infer whether the hypothesis is entailed or contradicted by the given video clip.
+\paragraph{Video-Language Inference (VLI)~\cite{li2020hero,li2021adaptive,chaudhary2021robust}}.
+Given a video clip with aligned subtitles as a premise, paired with a natural language hypothesis based on the video content, a model needs to infer whether the hypothesis is entailed or contradicted by the given video clip.

-\paragraph{Natural Language for Visual Reasoning (NLVR).} The input of the NLVR task is two images and a text description, and the output is whether the corresponding relationship between the images and the text description is consistent (two labels: true or false).

-\paragraph{Visual Entailment (VE).} In the VE task, image is the premise, and text is the hypothesis.
-Our goal is to predict whether the text is ``Entailment Image''.
+\paragraph{Visual Entailment (VE)~\cite{xie2019visual,song2022clip,xie2018visual}}.
+In the VE task, image is the premise, and text is the hypothesis.
+Its goal is to predict whether the text is ``Entailment Image''.
 There are three labels, Entailment, Neutral, and Contradiction.

-\paragraph{Visual Commonsense Reasoning (VCR).} VCR exists in the form of multiple-choice questions.
-For a question, there are several alternative answers.
+\paragraph{Visual Commonsense Reasoning (VCR)~\cite{zellers2019recognition,yu2019heterogeneous,ye2021case}}.
+VCR is the task of inferring commonsense information and cognitive understanding by a machine when it sees an image.
+It exists in the form of multiple-choice questions.
+For a question posed about the image, there are several alternative answers.
 The model must choose an answer from several answers and then select the reason for choosing this answer from several alternative reasons.
-We can follow VCR's leaderboard\footnote{\url{https://visualcommonsense.com/leaderboard/}} to track VLP's latest ideas.
+Thus, VCR can be divided into two tasks, including question answering (selecting the best answer from a pool of expected answers to the question) and answer justification (providing the rationale behind the given answer).
+You can follow VCR's leaderboard\footnote{\url{https://visualcommonsense.com/leaderboard/}} to track VLP's latest ideas.